 - 5.1.
-First-party top-ups are only allowed where a person's needs are being met through residential accommodation in the following circumstances: - Where they own a property, and the value of the property is being disregarded in the Financial Assessment for an initial 12-week period; or - Where they have a Deferred Payment Agreement in place with the Council or are in the process of arranging one.
-This will be from week 13 if a 12week property disregard period is applicable, or from when the Deferred Payment Agreement is entered into if the person still owns their home and has been paying the full cost of their care home from other resources. - They can apply for the top-up to be included in the deferred payment, providing the top-up is sustainable for the likely period over which the person would want to use the Deferred Payment Agreement.
-As a starting point, the Council would likely consider whether there is sufficient equity within the property value to cover the following. - The deferred payment loan value for the difference between the current financial assessment and the personal budget for three years, - The top-up payment for three years, - The equity in a property deferred which may be under a Deferred Payment Agreement does not extend to the full value of the property.
-The 'equity limit' which can be deferred is the value of the property, less any encumbrances on it (such as a mortgage), less 10% of its value to account for fluctuations in price or selling costs, and less the lower capital limit. - 5.2.
-Where the person is receiving accommodation provided under S117 for mental health aftercare, subject to other conditions in relation to the preferred accommodation being met.
+First-party top-ups are only allowed where a person's needs are being met through care home accommodation in the following circumstances: - Where the person needing care owns a property, and the value of the property is being disregarded in the Financial Assessment for an initial 12-week period; or - Where the person needing care has a Deferred Payment Agreement in place with the Council or are in the process of arranging one.
+This will be from week 13 if a 12- week property disregard period is applicable, or from when the Deferred Payment Agreement is entered into if the person still owns their home and has been paying the full cost of their care home from other resources. - 5.2.
+The person needing care can apply for the top-up to be included in the deferred payment, providing the top-up is sustainable for the likely period over which the person would want to use the Deferred Payment Agreement.
+As a starting point, the Council would likely consider whether there is sufficient equity within the property value to cover the following. - The deferred payment loan value for the difference between the current financial assessment and the personal budget for three years, - The top-up payment for three years, - Where the person is receiving accommodation provided under S117 for mental health aftercare, subject to other conditions in relation to the preferred accommodation being met.

 - 5.3.
-After the end of a 12-week property disregard, a person cannot make a top-up payment themselves in the following circumstances. - From their statutory weekly personal allowance. - From any savings below the upper capital limit.
+After the end of a 12-week property disregard, a person cannot pay a top-up payment themselves in the following circumstances. - From their statutory weekly personal allowance. - From any savings below the upper capital limit.